 To protect against corrosion and ensure compliance with the rules for electrical safety, observe the following points:

-- Use metal fittings for potable water heating systems with plastic piping. - ► Use only original accessories from the manufacturer. - ► When installation of the water heater is complete, inspect the ground conductor (including metal fittings).
+- ► Use metal fittings for potable water heating systems with plastic piping. - Use only original accessories from the manufacturer.

+► When installation of the water heater is complete, inspect and confirm proper ground conductor.